NicolasHug/nicolashug.github.io/_posts/2017-06-15-matrix_facto_2.md

 * The columns of $M$ are orthogonal, as well as the columns of $U$.
 I haven't mentioned this before, so here it is: the principal components are always orthogonal.
-This is actually an extremely important feature of PCA (and SVD), but for our recommendation we actually don't care (we'll come to that).
+This is actually an extremely important feature of PCA (and SVD), but for our recommendation problem we actually don't care (we'll come to that).
 * $\Sigma$ is a diagonal matrix (we'll also come to that).

 We can basically sum up all of the above points by this statements: *the columns